microsoft/azure-pipelines-agent-macos-cookbook/README.md

 ### VSTS Account Name

-The name of your VSTS account.
+The name of your VSTS account. (i.e. 'americanhanko' in `https://americanhanko.visualstudio.com`)

 **Default value:** `americanhanko`